TenaSoftware/tena.eticket/documentation/index.md

 ## 1.3 Objective of the project
 ### 1.3.1 General objective
-The general objective of the project is to create dynamic web based transport administration platform.
-Tena aims to create integrated environment through out the transport providers also centralized date to customers.
+General objective of the project is to create dynamic web-based transport administration platform.
+Tena aims to create integrated environment throughout the transport providers also centralized database to customers, which helps to access all providers route data in one place and reserve tickets from anywhere.

 ### 1.3.2 Specific objective
-* Designing expertise user experience and user interface
+The following objectives are auxiliary for general objective of the platform

+* Realize the current system
+* Defining foundation of data for the project
+* Select implementation tools according to project requirements
+* Design and analyze system architecture and database
+* Reveal the working model of platform.
+* Implement conferring to requirements using selected implementation tools
-* Providing light weight web application platform
+* Test the platform
-* Creating centralized database for transport providers
-* Manipulating specific route in a specific transport provider
-* Providing integration tools for other developers
-* Decreasing time and many waste by making system available online as much as possible
-* Expanding transport providers business by increasing availability thorough out the country
-* Increasing customers satisfaction by making the platform more interactive both with transport providers and developers
+* Deploy the platform
-* Fixing non transport issues like corruption by specifically collecting and providing static and analyzed data.

 ## 1.4 Feasibility
 According to our analysis, the project has high probability of feasibility.
 Let’s describe the project feasibility in detail.

 ### 1.4.1 Technical feasibility
 During our analysis we take two things in our consideration
-* Whether the required technology is available or not?
+* Whether the required technology is available or not
 * Whether the required resources are available or not?

-Since we are developing dynamic web platform, we are out of problem in availability of the technology.
-Today nearly all general purpose programming languages have web framework.
-Also integration of website to power full database is easy.
+Since we are developing dynamic web platform, we are almost out of problem in availability of the technology.
+Today nearly all general-purpose programming languages have web framework.
+Also, integration of website to power full database is easy.

-Even if web development is required technical resources like knowledge it is available thorough out learning with out any payment.
+Even if web development is required technical resources like knowledge, it is available thorough out learning without any payment.
+This makes our project technically feasible.

 ### 1.4.2 Operational feasibility
-Relative to technical feasibility operational feasibility may be less, but it does not mean achievable.
+Relative to technical feasibility operational feasibility may be less, but it does not mean unachievable.
 While we are analyzing operational feasibility we mainly concerned about deployment and operating of the project.

-As a result we are guaranteed that, the project can be deployed from Ethiopia using PaaS (Platform as a Service) even using on-premises.
-On operating side it is feasible due to the following factors.
+As a result, we are guaranteed that, the project can be deployed from Ethiopia using PaaS (Platform as a Service) or using on-premises deployment strategies.
-* The platform reduce operational time that consume during paper based system.
-* Customers can provide their ideas or complains freely.
-* The project benefits the company by making competitive .
-* Customers many not have to move long way to check and reserve ticket for different transport providers.
-* Through the feedback of customers transport providers able to manage there price.
+On operating side, it is feasible, because it doesn’t require detail knowledge about the technologies.
+In addition, anyone, who have access internet can operate the platform easily.
 Due to such factors the project is considered to be operationally feasible.

 ### 1.4.3 Economical feasibility
+Using this platform makes both customers and transport providers economically feasible as a result of the following platform features.
+* Save extra money, which is wasted when a customer wants to buy a single ticket
+* Make transport providers more productive, since the

+platform gives fast online services, and also, increase companies service throughout the country.

+### 1.4.4 Budget feasibility
-Although we are in start up, the project can be feasible economically.
+Although we are in start-up, the project can be feasible economically.
 Due to the following properties of the project.
-* Since it implementation does not need more resources , the project can be built in open-source materials safely and securely.
+* Since its implementation does not need extra resources, the project can be built in open-source materials safely and securely.
-* Because the existing system has been common for a long time of period through out the country, it is easy to collecting requirements.
+* Because the existing system has been common for a long time of period throughout the country, it is easy to collecting requirements.

-Those scenarios are validated from our budget.
+Those scenarios make the project achievable from our budget.

-### 1.4.4 Schedule feasibility
+### 1.4.5 Schedule feasibility
-Since we are full time student we are giving our attention to projects and school activities.
-We are checking our project schedule feasibility from two points, scope of project and schedule of project team member individuals.
-We analyze the project as schedule feasible because team members are punctual and motivated and experienced in work.
-Also the project use small scope specifically private transport providers it can be run in schedule, unless different world wide problems occur.
+Since we are full time student, we are giving our attention to projects and school activities.
+We are checking our project schedule feasibility from two points, scope of project and schedule of team member individuals.
+We analyze the project as schedule feasible because team members are punctual, motivated and interested in the project.
+Also, the project use small scope specifically private transport providers, so it can be done with in schedule, unless unexpected event occur.

-### 1.4.5 Market feasibility
+### 1.4.6 Market feasibility
 Out market feasibility analysis depends of the following factor
 * Current marketing system
 * Payment integration

 From the above points we can validate the project.
 From existing system, since it is manual the project can easily competitive in the market, also technology is being used in the country having online market is great idea.
-Although Ethiopia does not varieties online payment methods, there is still available integration tools to be competitive in the market.
+Although Ethiopia does not have many online payment methods, but there are still available integration tools to be competitive in the market.

 ## 1.5 Scope and limitation
 ### 1.5.1 Scope
 At this stage, first version of the project our scope is limited.
-Since the project is scalable, the scope may change for next time.
+Since the project can scale up, the scope may change from the first time.
 The scope of the project is mainly to concerns part of community whose work is dependent on transportation.
-Also we are including this private transport providers as a companies in our scope.
+Also, we are including this private transport providers as a company in our scope.
 In the platform scope is limited to the following tasks
-* Allow user authentication.
-* Taking transaction online payment thought Ethiopian banks.
+    • Taking transaction online payment thought Ethiopian banks.
-* Static display of data using graph and maps.
-* Making CRUD operation on employees
+    • Display static data using graph.
+    • Managing operations of employees
-* Providing digital receipt for customers
+    • Providing digital receipt for customers
-* Replacing paper based ticket reservation on ticket offices
+    • Providing multiple choice of districts (route) for the customers
+    • Reserve tickers online
-* Defining and Manipulating routes
+    • Defining and Manipulating routes
-* Accepting appointments for different time and days.
+    • Accepting appointments for different time and days.
-* Providing clear data and for choosing from routes
-* Reserving ticket online
-* Notifying customers before travel
+    • Notifying customers before travel
-* Providing customer profile to transport providers
+    • Providing customer profile to transport providers

 ### 1.5.2 Limitation
+* Does not provide total employee management system
+* Public transport providers are not included in the platform
 * Since the platform is online it required internet connection
+* It requires continues electrical power supply for ticket offices
-* People in Ethiopia has not experiences of online transactions
+* People in Ethiopia has not experienced of online transactions
-* Customer may required to have same basic website app user experience.
+* Customer may require to have same basic website app user experience.

 ## 1.6 Significance of the project
-Tena transportation and ticket administration platform has the following major significance
+Tena transportation route and ticket administration platform has the following major significance

-* By making transaction online the project help’s in the growth of Ethiopia economy and online payment systems
+* By making transaction online the project aim to help in the growth of Ethiopia economy and online payment systems
 * Balance transport system by creating competition between transport providers.
-* Customers check their travel record in an organized way.
+* Organize travel records for customers.
-* Customers can reserve ticket whenever available and where ever they are using their smart phone on browser.
+* Reserving ticket for customers whenever available and where ever they are using their smart phone.
-* Because the system notify travelers earlier, decrease customers chance of missing their buses.
+* Because the system notifies travelers earlier, decrease customers chance of missing their buses.
 * Since platform has centralized database, and also connected to internet, customers can check their status using simple but secure authentication system.
 * Transport provider can control their employee status in every ticket office.
 * Reduce paper work and data loose by providing digital receipt through SMS.
 * Allow creating different schedule for routes, also accept appointments from customer.
-* Handle simple and complex routes.
 * Providing data visualization for transport providers and customers.
+* Allow other developers to create other system by providing integrations tools for this platform.
+* Decreasing time and many wastes by making system available online as much as possible.
+* Expanding transport providers business by increasing availability thorough out the country.
+* Increasing customers satisfaction by making the platform more interactive both with transport providers and developers.
+* Fixing non transport issues like corruption by specifically collecting and providing static and analyzed data.
+* Decrease time consumption of the process by gathering and providing all transport providers route data in one place.

 ## 1.7 Methodology
-In this project we have applied the following different methodologies in different parts of project phase.
+In this project we have applied the following different methodologies in different parts of project phase

 ### 1.7.1 Data source
-The platform gather information mainly from customers and transport providers to manipulate and function properly.
+The platform gathers information mainly from customers and transport providers to manipulate and function properly.

 ### 1.7.2 Fact finding methodologies
 for this project, we have chosen the following methods to attain data.